shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 ## Limits on learning

-Even simply learning by memorization is hard.
+Even simply cramming facts by brute force memorization is hard.
 There is a limit to the scaling of learning.
-Machine learning is not something that will lead to endless improvements, because the cost benefit of learning rapidly becomes untenable.
+Even machine learning can't lead to endless improvements, because the cost-benefit of finding the right data and automating learning rapidly becomes untenable.
 Adding resources to capture every last variable takes too long and costs too much energy.
 It's most effective for common short-term experiential learning, like pattern recognition in the immediate environment of sensory pre-processing.
 After that, a Monte Carlo approach to guesswork or ``prediction'' would be much more energy efficient.

 Of course, one might say that humans have developed vast learning resources--far greater perhaps than could be accounted for by a strict